 Having done so it should be a relatively simple matter to index those terms in the corpus and obtain frequencies for each one (e.g., how many instances of may are classed as a modal verb, noun, etc).
 The frequency evidence obtained tells you how the program performed against the real-world data in the corpus.
 However, if you stop at this point you do not know whether this evidence is accurate or complete.

-2. Frequency evidence of unknown terms (‘discovery’)
+2. Factual evidence of unknown terms (‘discovery’)

 The process of annotation presents the opportunity for discovery of novel linguistic events.
 All NLP algorithms have a particular, and inevitably less-than perfect, performance.
 The system may misclassify some items, misanalyse constituents, or simply fail.
 Therefore